Gonzalez & Waddington – Attorneys at Law

 1. First, lack of consent is an element when the accused is charged with aggravated sexual contact by administering a drug, intoxicant, or similar substance without the consent of the alleged victim.
 Lack of consent is not an element when the accused is charged with aggravated sexual contact by any other method (to include when the accused is charged with administering a drug, intoxicant, or similar substance by force or by threat of force).
 See US v.
 Neal, 68 MJ 289, 302-304 (CAAF 2010) (statutory definition of “force” does not imply an element of lack of consent).

-2. Second, evidence of the alleged victim’s consent to the sexual conduct might be introduced with respect to any aggravated sexual contact allegation in order to negate the elements of the offense.
+2. Second, evidence of the alleged victim’s consent to the sexual conduct might be introduced concerning any aggravated sexual contact allegation to negate the elements of the offense.

 3. Generally, the elements of an Article 120(c) offense require the accused to have committed sexual conduct “by” a certain method.
 Stated another way, “by” means the sexual conduct occurred because of that method.
 Consent to the sexual conduct logically precludes that causal link; when the alleged victim consented, the sexual conduct occurred because of the consent, not because of the charged method.